clawpack/pyclaw/doc/devel/gitwash/development_workflow.rst

 Development workflow
 ####################

+This is not a comprehensive git reference, it's just a workflow for our own project.
+It's tailored to the github hosting service.
+You may well find better or quicker ways of getting stuff done with git, but these should get you started.

 You already have your own forked copy of the PyClaw_ repository, by following :ref:`forking`.
 You have :ref:`set-up-fork`.
 You have configured git by following :ref:`configure-git`.
 Now you are ready for some real work.